-Moses was once again instructed to rehearse the Law of God in the ears of His chosen people as his final duty, before the children of Israel were led by Joshua into the promised land of Canaan - and Moses climbed to the top of mount Nebo, where he died.
+Moses was once again instructed to rehearse the Law of God in the ears of His chosen people as his final duty before the children of Israel were led, by Joshua, into the promised land of Canaan - and Moses climbed to the top of Mount Nebo, where he died.

 By God's grace, they had been fed with manna and watered from the Rock of their salvation, for 40 long years.
-God proved to be a faithful and gracious God to His errant children.
+God proved to be a faithful and gracious Provider to His errant children.

 Their clothes had not worn out and their feet had not swollen, despite their long, 40-year trek through the wilderness.
 God had given them many victories over their various enemies, including Og - the intimidating giant-king of Bashan, and Sihon - the formidable king of the Amorites.

 Moses spoke of the loving-kindnesses of the Lord which never ceases.
-He reminded them of the Lord's compassions which never, ever fail... for they are new every morning - just like the manna that they gathered day by day.
+He reminded them of the Lord's compassions which never, ever fails... for they are new every morning - just like the manna that they gathered day by day.
 Moses began His long and final message to the children of Israel by reminding them that God is good all the time and that His faithfulness is great - even when His chosen people proved to be an adulterous, unfaithful, and fickle generation.

 As Christians, we can lose out on the promised rest that we have in Christ when we act like petulant children.
 Like those murmuring men and wilful women who died in the wilderness and did not enter the promised rest in Canaan, we too can forgo some of the rest and rewards that God has promised to those that love Him.
 We can forgo blessings in this life by not abiding in Christ, and we can forfeit rewards in the life to come, by living a carnal, legalistic life, rather walking in spirit and truth.
-BUT God will never break His Word to those whose faith in Him is credited to them as righteousness.
+But God will never break His Word to those whose faith in Him is credited to them as righteousness.

-May we treasure the goodness of the Lord and His great compassion towards us, knowing that He will not fail us, forsake us, or destroy us - for He will not forget what He swore to Israel and He will not fail to carry out His promises to the Church.
+May we treasure the goodness of the Lord and His great compassion towards us, knowing that He will not fail us, forsake us, or destroy us - for He will not forget what He swore to Israel, and He will not fail to carry out His promises to the Church.
 Praise His holy name.